 You can download the application for Maine counseling licensure and find more information regarding experience requirements on the Maine Board of Counseling Professional's website.

-Once the Maine Board of Professional Counselors has approved you for a conditional license, they will notify you and you can begin the supervised work experience.
-You will need 2000 hours of experience over at least 2 years.
+Once the Maine Board of Professional Counselors has approved you for a conditional license, you can begin the supervised work experience.
+This requires 2000 hours of experience over at least 2 years.

 More details on hourly requirements and supervisor qualifications is available for download off the following webpage.

-When your work experience has been completed, you will need to submit another application for a full Maine professional counselor licensure.
+When your work experience has been completed, submit another application for a full Maine professional counselor licensure.

 You may download the application here.